WHAS-Radio (Louisville, Ky.)

 2308

 Recounts memories of working at WHAS-Radio in Louisville, Ky. from 1959-1984 and 2000-2012.
-Baysinger talks of his experinces with WHAS under the Bingham's ownership and then later of Clear Channel.
+Baysinger talks of his experiences with WHAS under the Bingham's ownership and then later of Clear Channel.
 Describes meeting Louis Coleman Jr. and getting his assistance in providing equal opportunity employment for the station.

 2309